PilzAdam/worldedit_pp/README.txt

  - /load
    - parameter: filename without ".we" or ".wem" extention
    - loads the nodes and places them in the world with position 1 as origin
+   - currently only the latest version of the schemes from Worldedit is supported

 License
 -------